Search for an efficient entanglement witness operator for bound entangled states in bipartite quantum systems

 \section{Abstract}

 Entanglement detection problem is one of the important problem in quantum information theory.
 Gurvit \cite{gurvit} showed that this problem is NP complete and thus this may be the possible reason that only one criterion is not sufficient to detect all entangled states.
-There are some powerful entanglement detection criterion such as partial transposition criterion, realignment criterion that it may not be possible to implement them successfully in the experiment.
-But this situation can be avoided if the entanglement is detected through the construction of witness operator method.
-This method involves the calculation of expectation values of the Hermitian operator $W$ and if it comes out to be negative with respect to the state $\rho$ which is to be detected then we definitely conclude that the state $\rho$ is entangled.
-The construction of witness operator to detect entanglement is advantageous in two ways: (i) the entanglement can be detected experimentally if we have prior partial information about the state which is under investigation and (ii) It can detect both negative partial transpose entangled states (NPTES) and positive partial transpose entangled states (PPTES).
+There are some powerful entanglement detection criterion such as partial transposition criterion, realignment criterion but it may not be possible to implement them successfully in the experiment.
+This situation can be avoided if the entanglement is detected through the construction of witness operator method.
 In this work, we take an analytical approach to construct a witness operator.
 To achieve this task, we first construct a linear map using partial transposition and realignment operation.